🔄

 How to Restore a Disabled Facebook Advertising Account

 Trial and error will be a big part of all this.
-Trying a few things to remove the flag that caused the disapproval.
+Trying a few things to remove the flag that caused the disapproval is essential.
 Try the same ad from a different Facebook ad account and the same page, or a different ad with the same Facebook ad account and a different page.

 The reasoning behind this is to isolate the offending variable.
 It’s important to know if it’s the ad account, the Facebook business page hosting the ad, or the ad itself.
 If nothing seems to work, get in contact with a person on Facebook.